HeroIsUseless/MyAllEnd/README.md

 ![mobile](./document/mobile.png)

 ## usage
-prepare your project name

 prepare your production name
 ```
 git clone https://github.com/HeroIsUseless/MyAllEnd.git
 ```
-search 'myallend' in project and replace it by your project name

 search 'MyAllEnd' in project and replace it by your production name
 ```
 # for pc